-May 20th is a big day at North Presbyterian Church—Pentecost and Confirmation.
-It is also the day when we will receive the Celebrating Youth Offering, which replaces the PC (USA) Pentecost Offering.
+May 20th was a big day at North Presbyterian Church—Pentecost and Confirmation.
+It is also the day we received the Celebrating Youth Offering, which replaces the PC (USA) Pentecost Offering.
 The offering will be equally divided between the BackPack Program of the Food Bank of Western New York and the RUTF (Ready-to-use Therapeutic Food) program of Doctors Without Borders.
+Thank you for your generous contributions of more than $2600!

 Prior to 2017, the Mission Committee donated $3,600 annually from its budget—enough to provide the Backpack Program for one classroom for a year.
 Since then, with the decrease in our budget, we have been unable to be as generous as we would like.
 Perhaps this year a combination of funds from our budget, this offering, and fundraising will enable us to reach this amount again.
 Although we have supported Doctors without Borders before, this is the first time that we will designate our gift to RUTFS.